zaclegarssure/flathub-rebuilder/README.md

 ## Key Features

-* Recreate a flatpak in the same way you install one.
+* Recreate a flatpak from flathub just by it's name.
 * Support custom flatpak installation, to avoid breaking your main install.
-* Support custom remotes other than flathub (untested for now).
+* Pipe the result to diffoscope and capture a few statistics, useful for analysis.

 ## Installation